Leonid369/Autoparts-Ecommerce-Website/README.md

 # Autoparts-Ecommerce-Website

+CS6314.001-Team10-AutoParts-Store.pdf- Explains the complete functioning of the website

 Introduction and Instructions to run:

 Technologies Used: PHP, Bootstrap, JQuery, Javascript and MYSQL database